Octopus: Embodied Vision-Language Programmer from Environmental Feedback: Acknowledgments and Disclosure of Funding

-This research is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-PhD-2022-01-029), NTU NAP, MOE AcRF Tier 2 (T2EP20221-0012), and under the RIE2020 Industry Alignment Fund Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).
-Our heartfelt gratitude goes out to the Behavior-1K team at Stanford for their outstanding work on the OmniGibson simulator and for their unwavering patience in addressing our numerous inquiries about the simulator.
+This research/project is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-PhD-2022-01-029).
+Besides, this study is supported by the Ministry of Education, Singapore, under its MOE AcRF Tier 2 (MOET2EP20221- 0012), NTU NAP, and under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).

 {A\arabic{table}} {A\arabic{figure}}